shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 This solution became known as NODE-JS.
-One of the advantages of using NODE-JS is that you can use the same programming language (JavaScript) for both front end as well as backend development.
+One of the advantages of using NODE-JS is that you can use the same programming language (JavaScript) for both front end and backend development.
 So, if you want to keep your life simple, NODE-JS is a good choice.

 Checkout [Node School](https://nodeschool.io/)